JackyChung2003/CPT316-G29-Assignment-1/README.md

                               # Later used to identify if input is a keyword

 Code Segment 2
+- Functions to check if its alphabets, numbers, alphanumerical

            # Python has a library which detect alphabets, numerics & alphanumeric
            # Function to check if character is alphabetic